 - The Delaware Chapter has made an annual conference part of its main activities.
-Governor Jake Markell was the keynote speaker at the inaugural Delaware ESC Energy Conference in 2014.
-The Delaware ESC Chapter held its 4th annual conference on October 18, 2017.
+In 2019 the Chapter held its 6th Annual Energy Conference.
+The Chapter accepts proposals for session topics.
+The 2019 conference attracted a full-house with 118 people in attendance and sold out sponsorship opportunities with 17 private sector sponsors. - Governor Jake Markell was the keynote speaker at the inaugural Delaware ESC Energy Conference in 2014.
 Each year the interest, reflected in attendance numbers, has steadily grown. - Outcome: The education efforts of the Delaware Chapter have created more opportunities for energy efficiency work in public buildings.
 The Delaware Sustainable Energy Utility performance contracting program, that is highlighted through conference sessions, is playing a major role in achieving the governor's energy efficiency goals.